emptywallet

 “Arts and culture is underfunded anyway.
 Annually, arts and culture get 5 percent of philanthropic giving, on a national level,” O’Neil said.
 “Arts and culture, they’re not elevated as a valuable necessity in the community, so we get overlooked for most funding.”

-And the Massachusetts Cultural Council grants have taken a hit, O’Neil said, so “there’s less money to around everywhere, and arts and culture is already at the bottom of the list of giving.”
+And the Massachusetts Cultural Council grants have taken a hit, O’Neil said, so “there’s less money to go around everywhere, and arts and culture is already at the bottom of the list of giving.”

 For organizations that run on mostly donations, widespread nonprofit funding cuts, combined with inflation and fear about tariffs, can lead to less giving for everyone.